Kristina Singleton

 Nearly half (43%) of consumers say brands should absorb rising prices to support their customers, and 68% of marketers agree that brands absorb some of the rising costs throughout supply chains.

 We know consumers have been left with no choice but to scale back where they spend their hard-earned cash – and in some cases, switch from the brands they know and love.
-Many are struggling.
-And while absorbing costs throughout supply chains isn't always feasible for some brands, there are other avenues businesses can explore to add value and help their customers save in other areas of their lives.
+Many are struggling, and while absorbing costs throughout supply chains isn't always feasible for some brands, there are other avenues businesses can explore to add value and help their customers save in other areas of their lives.

 If brands want to maintain meaningful connections with customers, they've got to show they understand their wants and needs, especially in the current landscape.

 One way to do this is by really capitalising on the data you have readily available to help elevate the customer experience.
-Taking a data-first approach to truly understand what your customers want and delving into their buying drivers will help you execute an effective customer engagement strategy that'll improve retention, sales and revenue and allow you to add real value.
+Taking a data-first approach to truly understand what your customers want and delving into their buying drivers will help you execute an effective customer engagement strategy that'll improve retention, sales, and revenue and allow you to add real value.
 This will lead to meaningful connections and, ultimately, happier customers.